lobaro/util-lorawan-packets/README.md

 ## Related

-- This lib is partly based on the work of [JiapengLi](https://github.com/JiapengLi/lorawan-parser).
+- This lib is partly based on the work of [JiapengLi](https://github.com/JiapengLi/lorawan-parser) and his command line tool for LoRaWAN packet parsing & encoding
 - Follow [Lobaro on Twitter](https://twitter.com/LobaroHH) to get latest news about our iot projects.

 ## Contribute